jeffintj75991/HLF-ERC20-TimeHash/README.md

 ./fabconnect -f "config.json"       #connection profile file (ccp-1) is for ,bank user <br/>
 <br/>
 This will open a webapp (Swagger) in http://localhost:3000/api <br/>
-To run an invoke ,in /transactions <br/>
+To run an invoke ,use /transactions <br/>
 ```json
 {
   "headers": {